superp00t/zipmoji/README.md

 This is necessary for applications in which it is desirable to leave as little metadata as possible on CDN servers.

-It works by compacting the Twitter Emoji SVGs into a single, 6.8 MB-long CSS file.
+It works by compacting the entire Twitter SVG emoji set into a single, 6.8 MB-long CSS file.

 This is not very useful if you don't care about generating a lot of HTTP requests, in which case, it is probably more prudent to use [Twemoji](https://github.com/twitter/twemoji/).